Linda0840/recipe-EDA/README.md

 # Part III: Assessment of Missingness

 In real-life data, missingness is something that we will always encounter.
-We would like to investigate if there is a relationship between rating and time, in minutes.
-We hypothesize that the missingness of rating is **dependent** on time, in minutes.
+We would like to investigate if there is a relationship between `rating` and `time`, in minutes.
+We hypothesize that the missingness of `rating` is **dependent** on `time`, in minutes.
 Which means that we believe the missingness is __NMAR__.
-For example, a potential reason why missingness in ratings could be attributed to time, is that the longer the recipe requires, the less likely people are going to attempt cooking them, and therefore the lack of rating.
+For example, a potential reason why missingness in ratings could be attributed to `time`, is that the longer the recipe requires, the less likely people are going to attempt cooking them, and therefore the appearace of `NaN`s in `rating`.

 _(Note: more information about types of missingness can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK493614/))_